jeenal0712/c-programming-practice/Projects/Student_Management_System/README.md

 Student records are stored in a binary file using file handling functions such as `fread()` and `fwrite()`.

-The binary file is generated automatically when the program runs and is not included in the repository.
+The binary file (`students.dat`) is generated automatically when the program runs and is not included in the repository.

 ## 🧠 What I Learned